-Michelle A. Marks became CU Denver’s chancellor on July 1, 2020.
+Michelle Marks became CU Denver’s chancellor on July 1, 2020.
 One of higher education’s leading innovators, she combines the business acumen of an experienced senior administrator with the spirit of an academic.
-She spent her first 100 days on the job listening to the CU Denver community and plans to use what she heard to begin a strategic planning process.
+She spent her first 100 days on the job listening to the CU Denver community and in January 2021 launched a strategic planning process.

 "So many current challenges of the world require new knowledge, strong and diverse leadership, and a more engaged society—all of the areas in which CU Denver excels.
 I'm excited to work with this community to strategically build CU Denver's future together."